Generating emission files from raw data#

 Good practices#

-2. Run the system with this yaml.
+2. Run the system with this YAML.

 3. Check the generated inputs, as explained in Checking the input files:.